stvstnfrd/edx-platform/openedx/core/djangoapps/discussions/docs/decisions/0002-organization-wide-provider-filtering.rst

 ------------

-Given a particular organization, we must be able to remove options from the list of available discussions providers, during configuration.
+Given a particular organization, we must be able to remove options from the list of available discussions providers during configuration.

 Consideration